ARMe-Leute/EDS_2024_fork/README.md

 	BALi

 # Archive
 Obsolete branches are removed from active development and preserved as archived tags.
-Working branches are preserved in their final state at the conclusion of the academic year..
+Working branches are preserved in their final state at the end of the academic year..
  - tm22
  	- ```archive/tm22/ADC```
   	- ```archive/tm22/ADC_Sem6```